Bonded by Love for Product

 We think of diversity and inclusion in terms of 3 P's: Presence, Participation, and Progress.

 Presence: The first step to inclusion is simply including a diverse set of people in your company.
-We actively discuss how to improve and diversify the culture in our #diversityandinclusion chat channel and other forums.
-To reduce bias in engineering hiring specifically, we obfuscate the names of candidates when evaluating our take-home coding assignment, which plays a major role in our process.
-We've also introduced standardized rubrics and assessment metrics for our interview process to help eliminate implicit bias.
-And despite our relatively small size, we're continually investigating methods for improving our candidate pool's diversity.
-Our CEO Howie unambiguously supports devoting significant resources to this end.
+We actively discuss how to improve and diversify the culture in our #diversity-equity-inclusion chat channel and other forums.
+To reduce bias in engineering hiring specifically, we've introduced standardized rubrics and assessment metrics for our interview process.
+We're continually investigating methods for improving the diversity of our candidate pool.
+Our executive team leadership unambiguously supports devoting significant resources to this end.

 Participation: Once you get people in the door, you must ensure that everyone is involved in meaningful decisions.
 Our employees come from all walks of life: some are parents to newborn children, some are empty nesters, while others are part of the younger workforce.
-Airtable believes it can mold itself to accommodate your work style.
-Most of our communication is asynchronously accessible (see section below on work arrangements).
+We believe that companies should mold themselves to accommodate their employees’ work styles.
+Most of our communication is asynchronously accessible (see Flexible Work Arrangements below).
 Company-wide celebrations happen at all hours of the day, not just after work, and include activities, food, and beverages compatible with a variety of lifestyles.
-Oh, also, we are pet friendly: well-behaved dogs are a frequent sight around the office, and we celebrate photos of cats, dogs, and all other critters on an equal footing in our #animals-and-robots chat channel!

 The best decisions are made by proactively communicating with everyone who might thereby receive or add value.